 Many students become psychology or mental health majors for the sense of professional satisfaction their degrees can bring, particularly those who go into human or social services.
 Another major benefit: many psychology majors enjoy strong job and salary potential.
 According to the U.S. Bureau of Labor Statistics (BLS), many psychology majors earn higher-than-average wages while a number of psychology-oriented careers are projected to grow quickly in the decade preceding 2018.

-Psychology and mental health are well-rounded disciplines, meaning one can earn a degree at virtually any level, from associate to post-graduate degrees.
+Psychology and mental health are well-rounded disciplines, meaning one can earn a degree online at virtually any level, from associate to post-graduate degrees.
 Here are the most common credentials:

 - Associate degrees in psychology and mental health are ideal for those seeking entry-level support occupations in the field, such as psychiatric technicians.